cfJalos/cfJalos.github.io/Intro to Git.md

 ### Staging files ###
 From the project folder, we can use the git add command to add our files to the staging area, which allows them to be tracked.
-We can add a specific file to the staging area with the following command
+We can add a specific file to the staging area with the following command:
 * git add file.js
 To add multiple files, we can do this:
 * git add file.js file2.js file3.js